caspergrl/GT-UX-UI-Dec2022-June2023/01-week/02-lesson.md

     - The Five Whys Method is a technique used to identify the root cause of a problem.

-    - The technique's primary goal is to determine the root cause of a defect or problem by repeating the question "Why?"
+    - The technique involves repeating the question "Why?" when being presented with a problem to understand the root cause.

 2. When it is used: